-As an appropriate higher-density infill project in a nodal area that allows for current and future higher densities and intensities, Staff finds the requested action to be consistent with multiple Comprehensive Plan objectives and policies and review criteria, including those paraphrased below.
+As an appropriate higher-density and affordable infill project in a nodal area that allows for current and future higher densities and intensities, Staff finds the requested action to be consistent with multiple Comprehensive Plan objectives and policies and review criteria.
+This report's review of these policies and criteria provides sufficient legislative support for eventual approval.
+Based on these findings, staff recommends APPROVAL of transmitting application CPA20-002 to relevant state agencies for review.
+Please note that approving transmittal for state review does not oblige the Board to approve the amendment at the adoption stage after state review is completed.